-Last week, Team Novo Nordisk held its first Talent ID Camp of 2016.
-Twenty young all-diabetes cyclists from 10 countries traveled to Athens, Georgia, to chase their dreams of being a pro cyclist and to find out if they have what it takes to ride with Team Novo Nordisk.
+Last week, Team Novo Nordisk held its first Talent ID Camp of 2017.
+Twenty-seven young, all-diabetes cyclists from 13 countries traveled to Athens, Georgia, to chase their dreams of being a pro cyclist and to find out if they have what it takes to ride with Team Novo Nordisk.

 Throughout the week, campers got to train with members of the Team Novo Nordisk Development and Junior Teams and work with Team Novo Nordisk coaches and health care professionals to learn about sports and diabetes management.
 Learn more about Team Novo Nordisk Talent ID Camps here.

 The Talent ID Campers arrive and start getting to know each other.